tomjaguarpaw/H2/posts/git-rebase-conflicts.md

 ### Resolving the conflict

-There are two equivalent ways to see the state of the branch that you are rebasing onto (the "base branch").
+There are two equivalent ways to see the state of the base branch.

 * The top hunk (below `HEAD`)

-* The output of `git show HEAD:<filename>` (this is probably less useful because it shows the entire state of `<filename>` without drawing your attention to the conflicting section).
-In this case
+* The output of `git show HEAD:<filename>`.
+This latter form is probably less useful than the former because it shows the entire state of `<filename>` without drawing your attention to the conflicting section.
+In this case it shows

 ```
 ...